 Dr. Suzanne Loftus

-Prior to her career in academia, Suzanne worked at the United Nations and in the private sector in Geneva, Switzerland where she also obtained her Master’s degree in Business Management.
-Suzanne is currently a Professor of National Security at the George C. Marshall European Center for Security Studies in Garmisch-Partenkirchen, Germany.
-Along with her native English, she speaks French, Spanish and Russian.
+Dr. Suzanne Loftus obtained her doctorate in International Studies from the University of Miami where she also taught a number of classes in International Relations and Foreign Policy.
+She specializes in Russian foreign and domestic politics and transatlantic security.
+Prior to turning to academia, Suzanne worked at the United Nations and in the private sector in Geneva, Switzerland where she also obtained her Master’s degree in Business Management.
+Suzanne is currently a Professor of National Security at the George C. Marshall European Center for Security Studies in Garmisch-Partenkirchen, Germany and the Deputy Chair of the Strategic Initiatives Department.
+Along with her native English, she speaks French, Spanish, and Russian.

 Dr. Loftus is the host of our video podcast series “Security in the 21st Century.”
 This initiative engages professionals from government, academia, think tanks, international organizations and the private sector on security priorities related to great power competition, transatlantic relations and disinformation campaigns.

 Security in the 21st Century: Democracy and Transatlantic Values in an Age of Great Power Competition, TBD 2022.

 Insecurity and the Rise of Nationalism in Putin’s Russia – Keeper of Traditional Values (Palgrave MacMillan, 2018),1-174.

 with Bagley Bruce, Hanna Kassab and Dina Moulioukova, After the Fall: Energy Security, Sustainable Development, and the Environment (Lexington Publishers, 2018).

 “Russia and the United States,” in Russia’s Global Reach - A Security and Statecraft Assessment (Department of Defense Regional Centers) TBD 2021.